sider/sider-docs/tools/java/checkstyle.md

 ## Getting Started

-To start using Checkstyle, enable it in the repository setting.
+To start using Checkstyle, enable it in [Repository Settings](../../getting-started/repository-settings.md).

 ## Configuration